Darrell Ward

 Darrell Ward (August 13, 1964 – August 28, 2016) was an American reality television personality.
 He was a truck driver featured on Ice Road Truckers from season six in 2012 until his death.
-He was from Deer Lodge, Montana, and died in a plane crash.
+He was from Deer Lodge, Montana.

 On August 28, 2016, Ward died in a plane crash while travelling in a single-engined Cessna 182 Skylane with pilot Mark Melotz.
-They were attempting to land at a nearby airstrip in Rock Creek, Montana.
-The plane had departed 53 minutes earlier from Missoula for Rock Creek.
+They had departed from Missoula 53 minutes prior to the crash and were attempting to land at a nearby airstrip in Clinton, Montana.
 The National Transportation Safety Board concluded the cause of the accident to be "The sudden right turn on approach to landing for reasons that could not be determined because a post-accident examination did not reveal any anomalies that would have precluded normal operation."